Learning with immigrant farmers for 110 years

 In 1983, Extension launched an intensive effort to help Southeast Asian families who were refugees of a U.S.-led conflict support themselves by growing and marketing vegetables.
 The farmers soon set off on their own, but change is constant in agriculture.

-The Minnesota Food Association has offered the annual Emerging Farmers Conference—formerly the Immigrant & Minority Farmers Conference—at the University of Minnesota for 14 years.
+The Minnesota Food Association has offered the annual Emerging Farmers Conference—formerly the Immigrant and Minority Farmers Conference—at the University of Minnesota for 14 years.
 Extension faculty and educators teach about plant diseases, pest management and the ever-increasing relevancy of on-farm food safety.

 When the Food Safety Modernization Act (FSMA) was signed into law in 2015, it changed requirements for some fruit and vegetable farms.
 This new federal legislation, along with market-based audit programs like Good Agricultural Practices (GAP), can be daunting.
 Annalisa Hultberg, Extension on-farm food safety educator, helps growers understand science-based practices to reduce potential risks.